dns-groot/groot/README.md

 docker build -t dnsgt/groot github.com/dns-groot/groot
 ```
 Docker containers are isolated from the host system.
-Therefore, to run Groot on zones files residing on the host system,
+Therefore, to run GRoot on zones files residing on the host system,
 you must first [bind mount] them while running the container:

 ```bash